eliseomartelli/eliseomartelli.it/data/blog/2025-03-24-wwdc-prediction.md

 After checking out [this
 post](https://mastodon.social/@_Davidsmith/114218113961193279) where David
 Smith compiled a list of WWDC dates for past years, I thought:

-> *"Why not use machine learning to predict the next one?"*
+> Why not use machine learning to predict the next one?

 So, I casually imported half the Python data science ecosystem and started working on this *marvelous* task.